The Credit Score Required For A Personal Loan

 Personal Loan Credit Score Requirements

-Excellent | 800 and higher | Borrowers with excellent credit can qualify for the lowest interest rates, longest loan terms, and highest loan amounts their lender offers. |
+Excellent800 and higherBorrowers with excellent credit can qualify for the lowest interest rates, longest loan terms and highest loan amounts their lender offers.

-Very Good | 740 – 799 | Borrowers with very good credit can still qualify for great interest rates, higher loan limits, and long loan terms. |
+Very Good 740 – 799 Borrowers with very good credit can still qualify for great interest rates, higher loan limits and long loan terms.

-Good | 670 – 739 | Borrowers with good credit can qualify for low interest rates, decent terms, and medium high loan amounts. |
+Good670 – 739 Borrowers with good credit can qualify for low interest rates, decent terms and medium high loan amounts.

-Fair | 580 – 669 | Borrowers with fair credit may qualify for a decent interest but could face limits on their loan’s terms and amount. |
+Fair580 – 669 Borrowers with fair credit may or may not have the required score.
+Those who qualify could face limits on their loan’s terms and amount and have a higher interest rate.

-Poor | 579 and lower | Borrowers with poor credit will likely face stricter requirements.
-If they do qualify, they’ll have smaller loan limits and shorter terms. |
+Poor579 and lower Borrowers with poor credit will likely not qualify.
+If they do qualify, they’ll have smaller loan limits, shorter terms and some of the highest rates.

 Why Do Personal Loans Have A Minimum Credit Score Requirement?

 Lenders require a minimum credit score because it reflects your debt history.
 Credit bureaus assign credit scores, which demonstrate your reliability as a borrower.
 As a result, lenders use it to determine a borrower’s creditworthiness.
 However, credit scores can also work in your favor.
-Instead of only meeting minimum requirements, excellent credit can increase your eligibility for lower interest rates and annual percentage rate (APR).
+Instead of only meeting minimum requirements, excellent credit can increase your eligibility for lower interest rates and annual percentage rate.

 In addition, your credit score helps lenders assess risk when considering giving you an unsecured loan or secured loan.
 Secured loans are often safer for lenders because they use collateral and may have lower minimum requirements.